all-the-hubbub/hubbub/README.md

    info: `./setup.sh`
 5. Now we need to set up OAuth for Github!
    1. In Firebase Console, go to  Authentication (via left nav)
-   2. Choose "SIGN-IN METHOD" tab (along the top of the panel)
+   2. Choose "SIGN-IN METHOD" tab (along the top of the panel) ![Firebase Console shows lists of authentication providers][fb-auth]
    3. select 'Github' and then turn on 'Enable' in the top right
-   4. In another tab, go to your settings for OAuth applications, which for an individual account is: https://github.com/settings/applications/new (the
+   4. In another browser tab, go to your settings for OAuth applications, which for an individual account is: https://github.com/settings/applications/new (the
    URL would be different if you want to create the OAuth app for a github organization)
    5. fill in info about your project (OAuth callback URL can be found in